Why is the Temple according to the prophecy of Ezekiel

 added correctly the word "rods", because the large size measured by the

-rods.
 But some take the size of the cubits, wanting the Temple to cram in Jerusalem.
-But

 note how the tribe of Levi unfair sharing of!
 Levites receive a small